-Bite-sized versions of classic dishes, canapes usually have three parts: a base, a spread and a garnish.
-Canapes are best served on large plates or platters in rows of alternating types of canapes or neatly arranged on smaller plates.
-Choose foods and canape plates that match the level of formality of the event.
-For outstanding canapes, use fresh foods, keep cold canape ingredients refrigerated until just before assembly and stay away from overly messy or drippy foods.
+Bite-sized versions of classic dishes, canapes provide a fun way to whet your guests' appetites and set a festive tone for a party.
+As important as the food itself, the way you serve the tidbits adds to the special mood as well.
+Serve the canapes on large plates or platters in rows of alternating types, or arrange them artfully on smaller plates.
+For outstanding canapes, use fresh foods, keep cold ingredients refrigerated until just before assembly and stay away from overly messy or drippy foods.

 Bread is the classic canape base.
 The quickest way to make canape bases from bread is to use round cookie cutters to cut out small, round shapes.
 Almost any type of bread will do, provided it is soft enough to be chewed easily.
 You can also use Melba toasts, toasted pita slices, small biscuits, crackers or miniature pancakes.
 Make sure the base is substantial enough to support the toppings and small enough to be eaten in one bite.